kevald1963/milestone-1-twptug-redesign/README.md

   writing some programming code in its sister product Katalon Studio.
 This is too much of a learning curve for me at this point in time.

 ## Deployment
-The Project is deployed on GitHub Pages at https://kevald1963.github.io/milestone-1-twptug-redesign/
+- The Project is deployed on GitHub Pages, using the default settings.
+Click [here](https://kevald1963.github.io/milestone-1-twptug-redesign/) to view.

 ## Credits